Westminster Higher Education Forum

 Ways that uptake could be boosted will also be considered, following the Skills Commission finding a widespread lack of understanding of HTQs and their distinctiveness from apprenticeships among learners, parents, education providers and employers.

 All delegates will be able to contribute to the output of the conference, which will be shared with parliamentary, ministerial, departmental and regulatory offices.
 This includes the full proceedings and additional articles submitted by delegates.
-Those due to attend include officials from DfE; IfATE; DWP; DBT; HMPPS; NAO; ONS; DFHERIS, ROI; Department for the Economy, NI; DESNZ; DSIT; MOJ; and OLS.
+Those due to attend include officials from DfE; IfATE; DWP; DBT; HMPPS; NAO; ONS; IPO; DFHERIS, ROI; Department for the Economy, NI; DESNZ; DSIT; MOJ; and OLS.

 Keynote Speakers